Watch the Birdie (1950 film): Production

 Red Skelton plays the roles of three generations: the central character, his father and his grandfather.
 Parts of the film were inspired by the 1928 comedy The Cameraman by Buster Keaton, who was at that point in his career working as a gagman at MGM and advising Skelton.

 Clips of the 1940 film Boom Town and the 1941 film Johnny Eager are shown in the film.

 Reception

+In a contemporary review for The New York Times, critic Bosley Crowther called Watch the Birdie a "generally labored antic" and wrote: "Either Red Skelton is weakening or his writers have sadly let him down ...
+[H]e is barely up to the test of a few minor comic situations that might never confront a shudder man. ...
+The time has come for Mr. Skelton to look for a new formula."

 According to MGM records, the film earned $1,318,000 in the U.S. and Canada and $526,000 elsewhere, resulting in a profit of $218,000.